Free Things to Do in Carmel-by-the-Sea

 Get outside and explore without spending a dime.

-Point Lobos State Natural Reserve Bluff Trail Free
+Point Lobos State Natural Reserve (Shoreline from Outside) Free

 Budget-Friendly Extras